What Makes the Short Inca Trail Trek So Special?

 After a grueling three-and-a-half-hour climb, all hikers are rewarded with their first view of the Inca site of Wiñaywayna, along the Choquesuysuy Valley and cloud forest area.

-Wiñaywayna meets the Main Inca Trail at this point.
+Wiñaywayna meets the Main Inca Trail here.
 This is the final camp on the 4-day Inca Trail before arriving at Machu Picchu.

 The building on the top floor of Wiñaywayna Archaeological Construction comprises Inca dwelling buildings.
 The remains of Inca window frames and drainage holes give an idea of how the ancient Inca may have lived in this part of Machu Picchu.